Finland’s international human rights policy

 Improving the rights of indigenous peoples

-Finland aims to reinforce the status of indigenous peoples by working towards the realization of the goals enshrined in the 2007 United Nations Declaration on the Rights of Indigenous Peoples.
-Finland also continues to support the activities of UN Indigenous Peoples' Organizations (IPOs).
+Finland aims to reinforce the status of indigenous peoples by working towards the realisation of the goals enshrined in the 2007 United Nations Declaration on the Rights of Indigenous Peoples.
+Finland also continues to support the activities of the UN bodies dealing with indigenous peoples’ issues.

-In autumn 2014, UN Member States and the representatives of indigenous peoples and civil society, who had gathered at the first-ever high-level UN World Conference on Indigenous Peoples, adopted an Outcome document on the promotion and protection of the rights of indigenous peoples.
-This document gives impetus to the earlier commitment of states to uphold the position of indigenous peoples and respect their rights, and it also serves as a roadmap for the implementation of indigenous peoples’ rights in the coming years.
+At the first-ever high-level UN World Conference on Indigenous Peoples held in autumn 2014, the UN Member States and representatives of indigenous peoples and civil society adopted an outcome document on the promotion and protection of the rights of indigenous peoples.
+The document reaffirms the previous commitment made by the States regarding the status of indigenous peoples and respect for their rights.
+It also serves as a roadmap for implementing the rights of indigenous peoples.

 Finland considers it particularly important to encourage the involvement of indigenous peoples in the UN system.